cables-gl/cables_docs/md/4_export_embed/dev_embed/dev_embed.md

-# Embedding Patches
+# Exporting Patches

 *cables*-Patches can be exported as a zip-file and embedded into any website.
 The size of the exported patches are relatively small as only the ops which you use in your patch are packed into the zip-file.

-- In your project settings click `Export Static Archive`
-- A *.zip*-archive containing all your project data is created
-- The archive contains an `index.html`-file – put this on a web-server and load it, your project should be shown.
-You can open your browser’s developer tools to check if there are any errors.
-- An easy way to start a local web-server on your computer is by using a program like [anvil](anvilformac.com) – after you downloaded the zip file of your project and unpacked it, just drag the extracted folder onto the menu bar icon of *anvil* and click on the newly created local web-server to open it in your browser
+- In the Editor choose `Export` in the menu to open the export dialog
+- Use one of the following export services to export your patch:

+__TOC__

-## Examples
+## Examples for Embedding

 Have a look at our github example repository: [github](https://github.com/cables-gl/cables-embedding)